msracver/Deep-Feature-Flow/README.md

 - Windows Server 2012 R2 with 8 K40 GPUs and Intel Xeon CPU E5-2650 v2 @ 2.60GHz
 - Windows Server 2012 R2 with 4 Pascal Titan X GPUs and Intel Xeon CPU E5-2650 v4 @ 2.30GHz

+## FAQ

+Q: It says `AttributeError: 'module' object has no attribute 'MultiProposal'`.

+A: This is because either
+ - you forget to copy the operators to your MXNet folder
+ - or you copy to the wrong path
+ - or you forget to re-compile and install
+ - or you install the wrong MXNet

+<br/><br/>
+Q: I encounter `segment fault` at the beginning.

+A: A compatibility issue has been identified between MXNet and opencv-python 3.0+.
+We suggest that you always `import cv2` first before `import mxnet` in the entry script.

+<br/><br/>
+Q: I find the training speed becomes slower when training for a long time.

+A: It has been identified that MXNet on Windows has this problem.
+So we recommend to run this program on Linux.
+You could also stop it and resume the training process to regain the training speed if you encounter this problem.

+<br/><br/>
+Q: Can you share your caffe implementation?

+A: Due to several reasons (code is based on a old, internal Caffe, port to public Caffe needs extra work, time limit, etc.).
+We do not plan to release our Caffe code.
+Since a warping layer is easy to implement, anyone who wish to do it is welcome to make a pull request.